 Lives are being saved through the NHS’s use of smarter technology, including the introduction of a ‘game changing’ cancer treatment which reprogrammes patients’ own immune cells, NHS England Chief Executive Simon Stevens will announce today.

-In the NHS’s 70th year, the NHS is using smarter technology to halve the number of cardiac arrests, treat Sepsis patients faster, freeing up thousands of hours of nurses time and is preparing to introduce a cutting edge cancer treatment.
+In the NHS’s 70th year, the NHS is using smarter technology to halve the number of cardiac arrests, treat Sepsis patients faster, freeing up thousands of hours of nursing time and is preparing to introduce a cutting edge cancer treatment.

-Speaking at the Association of British Pharmaceuticals Industry annual conference, Stevens will reveal how an e-observation system at a hospital in Liverpool has seen a 46% reduction in cardiac while their Sepsis screening tool has helped speed up treatment.
+Speaking at the Association of British Pharmaceuticals Industry annual conference, Simon Stevens will reveal how an e-observation system at a hospital in Liverpool has seen a 46% reduction in cardiac arrests while their Sepsis screening tool has helped speed up treatment.
 And 20,000 hours of nurses’ times has been freed up at Imperial College NHS Trust, in London.

 And he will also announce that Chimeric antigen receptor T-cell therapy (CAR-T), a ‘game-changer’ to attack cancers – even where other methods have failed – could be approved for use this year.

-Stevens said: “The NHS has a proud history of delivering pioneering treatments.
+Simon Stevens, NHS England Chief Executive, said: “The NHS has a proud history of delivering pioneering treatments.

 “As we celebrate the 70th anniversary, the NHS is working harder than ever to save lives and improve care by embracing cutting edge technology like CAR-T therapy and spreading innovation across the whole health service.